JNOSQL/jnosql-book/en/part4/chapter4_2_2.md

 #### ColumnRepositoryAsync

-The `ColumnRepositoryAsync` is the document repository to asynchronous tasks.
+The `ColumnRepositoryAsync` is the document repository for the asynchronous tasks.
 It has two components:

 * **ColumnEntityConverter:** That converts an entity to communication API, e.g., The Person to ColumnFamilyEntity.